prisma/prisma1/docs/1.13/03-Tutorials2/02-Build-GraphQL-Servers/01-Development/03-Build-a-Realtime-GraphQL-Server-with-Subscriptions.md

 <Instruction>

-To deploy the Prisma API, run the `yarn prisma deploy` command inside the `subscriptions-starter` directory.
+To deploy the Prisma API, run the `yarn prisma1 deploy` command inside the `subscriptions-starter` directory.

 The CLI will then prompt you with a few questions regarding *how* you want to deploy the API.
 For the purpose of this tutorial, choose the **Demo server** options, then simply hit **Enter** to select the suggested values for the *service name* and *stage*.
 (Note that if you have [Docker](https://www.docker.com) installed, you can also deploy *locally*).